-Likewise, in City of Richmond vs. Williams 13 the court held that the statutory phrase "or other property" taken and damages to "adjacent or other property of the owner" required the allowance of moving costs.
+Likewise, in City of Richmond vs. Williams, a Virginia case, the court held that the statutory phrase "or other property" taken and damages to "adjacent or other property of the owner" required the allowance of moving costs.
 The court reasoned that the words "other property" must of necessity be construed as embracing personal property and consequently if the taking necessitated the removal of certain lumber stored upon the property, this was a burden imposed upon the owner for which he was entitled to compensation.

 Although the foregoing cases based their decisions upon the particular wording of their applicable statutes, other courts have, without statutory authority, permitted recovery for costs of moving.
 In Metropolitan West Side El.
-R. Co.

-vs. Siegel the court, without reliance upon a statute, held that a tenant was entitled to the costs of removal of certain personal property.
+R. Co. vs. Siegel, 18 an Illinois case, the court, without reliance upon a statute, held that a tenant was entitled to the costs of removal of certain personal property.
 The court said:

-\ \ \ This court and many others have often said that the measure of damages is the market value of the property condemned, and that, in arriving at such value, it is competent to prove any use, the highest and best use, for which it is adapted; and this is undoubtedly the general rule, but this court has never held that the rule is without exception, and that cases may not arise where a proper observance of the constitutional provision that private property shall not be taken or damaged for public use without just compensation may not require the payment of damages actually sustained other than those measured by the value of the property taken.
+"\ \ \ This court and many others have often said that the measure of damages is the market value of the property condemned, and that, in arriving at such value, it is competent to prove any use, the highest and best use, for which it is adapted; and this is undoubtedly the general rule, but this court has never held that the rule is without exception, and that cases may not arise where a proper observance of the constitutional provision that private property shall not be taken or damaged for public use without just compensation may not require the payment of damages actually sustained other than those measured by the value of the property taken.

 But may not cases arise where the cost of removal of personal property from the premises taken, and injury thereto, would exceed the value of the property taken?
 Let it be conceded that, as contended by appellant, the owner of a leasehold interest would have no greater right to recover such damages than the owner of the fee; might not a case arise where the owner of the fee would be entitled to such damages?
 Let it be supposed that the fair market value of a certain piece of real estate sought to be condemned is of itself of but small value, but that the property is occupied by the owner as the site of a costly manufacturing plant, is covered with valuable and complicated machinery, and that such machinery could not be removed except at an expense greater than the value of the premises; must the owner accept the value of the premises, and expend the amount received and an additional sum in removing and repairing his machinery?
-15
+19 of market value and held that a tenant was entitled to consider, in determining the bonus value of his lease, the cost of re moval of machinery.
+21